-The model also predicts that there will be a positive correlation between places that specialized further in idea production and income growth.
+The model also predicts that there will be a positive correlation between places that specialized further in idea production and income gorwth.
 Figure 9 shows the extremely strong correlation between changes in income and changes in the share of workers in skilled occupations.
 Places that specialized further in skilled occupations became richer.

 While patents are only one form of innovation, they do at least represent a hard measure of innovative activity.
 As such, we can look at whether our measure of high human capital occupations is correlated with patenting and whether we see a correlation between increases in patenting and increases in income at the metropolitan area level.
 The correlation between our measure of skilled occupations and the logarithm of the number of patents at the metropolitan level is fifty-seven percent.
 The correlation between increases in patenting and increases in income is also significant.
-This 18 percent correlation is shown in Figure 10, which plots the relationship between change in income and change in patents between 1990 and 2000.
+This 18 percent correlation is shown in Figure 10 which plots the growth in income between 1990 and 2000 ship between change in income and change in patents over the same period.